spacemeshos/go-spacemesh/README.md

 the values of the variables so the shell can't correctly split them as arguments._

-1. Setting the variables on the same line as the `go` command (e.g., `eval $(make print-env) go build`).
+1. Setting the variables on the same line as the `go` command (e.g., `eval $(make print-env) go build ./...`).
 This affects the environment for that command invocation only.
 2. Exporting the variables in the shell's environment (e.g., `eval export $(make print-env)`).
 The variables will persist for the duration of that shell (and will be passed to subshells).
 3. Setting the variables in the go environment (e.g., `eval go env -w $(make print-env)`).
 Persistently adds these values to Go's environment for any future runs.